Skip to main content

 Rebecca Zitoun grew up in Germany, where she obtained a BSc in Earth Sciences from the University of Frankfurt and a MSc in Marine Environmental Science from the Carl Ossietzky University Oldenburg before moving to New Zealand where she received a Postgrad Diploma in Marine Science and a PhD in Marine Chemistry from the University of Otago.
 Her PhD project investigated the principles and processes underlying copper speciation in marine ecosystems around New Zealand in an effort to advance current understanding of trace metal biogeochemistry, refine aquatic biogeochemical models, and improve environmental risk assessments for bioactive metals.
 From 2020 to 2021 Rebecca worked as a Postdoctoral Researcher at the Royal Netherlands Institute of Sea Research (NIOZ) focusing on the biogeochemistry of iron in the High Latitude North Atlantic.
 In October 2021, Rebecca became part of the Marine Mineral Resource group of Geomar-Helmholtz Centre for Ocean Research Kiel, an EMB Member Organization in Germany, and in 2023, she moved to Hobart, Tasmania.
 She is now working with the Integrated Marine Observing System (IMOS) as a Science Engagement Officer for Coastal Observations and Coordinator of the Coastal Research Infrastructure Initiative (CoastRI).
 She is also serving as the Executive Officer for the National Marine Science Committee in Australia, and has co-founded a startup called BlueDot Project.
 You can find her on Google Scholar here.

 Anjali Gopakumar holds a BTech in Biotechnology from VIT University, India, and an MSc in the EU-funded Erasmus Mundus Joint Master Programme: International Master of Science in Marine Biological Resources (IMBRSea).
-She recently submitted her Cotutelle PhD, conducted at University of Bologna (Italy) - an EMB Member Organisation via CoNISMa - and Macquarie University (Australia), investigating the ecosystem functions and services of restored salt marshes in urban seascapes.
+She completed her Cotutelle PhD, conducted at University of Bologna (Italy) - an EMB Member Organisation via CoNISMa - and Macquarie University (Australia), investigating the ecosystem functions and services of restored salt marshes in urban seascapes in October 2024.
 She focused on the impacts of restoration on microbial communities and biogeochemical fluxes in salt marshes in the Venetian lagoon in Italy, and in the estuaries of New South Wales in Australia.
 She is now working as a postdoc at Macquarie University as part of a large collaborative project investigating the management of certain marine invasive species in Sydney harbour.
 You can find her on Google Scholar here.

 EMB Young Ambassadors 2020-2022